thunderrabbit/barefoot_rob/content/about.md

 </p>

 <p style="font-size:1.2em">
-Rob conducts workshops and meetings giving people skills to connect with each other and with their personal life mission.
+Rob conducts workshops, meetings, and one-to-one sessions, giving people skills to connect with each other and themselves more joyfully.
 </p>

 <p style="font-size:1.2em">
+Rob is a Connection Coach for Men.
-Rob has been running a men’s peer counseling group in Tokyo since 2015.
-Rob has been conducting spiritual workshops in both Tokyo and Kanagawa.
+He has been running a men’s peer counseling group in Tokyo since 2015.
+Rob has been conducting spiritual workshops and events in both Tokyo and Kanagawa.
 </p>

 <p style="font-size:1.2em">